Simple, SUSTAINABLE, SCALABLE, and systems thinking

 Fit for school and school-based management

-Recognizing School-based Management (SBM) as an important cornerstone, the FIT Approach builds on the strength of schools as self-managing entities with the leadership and active involvement of education personnel, as well as the close collaboration with the larger school community and parents.
-Every member of the community can contribute in various important ways to make the program successful including the construction of washing facilities, participation in monitoring or cleaning, repair and maintenance.
-In this way, even schools with limited resources can implement effective health interventions and improve their infrastructure one step at a time.
+Recognizing school-based management (SBM) as an important cornerstone, the FIT Approach builds on the strength of schools as self-managing entities with the leadership and active involvement of education personnel, as well as the close collaboration with the larger school community.
+Every member of the community can contribute in various important ways to make the programme successful including the construction of washing facilities, participation in monitoring or the support of cleaning, repair, and maintenance.
+In this way, even schools with limited resources can implement effective health interventions and improve their learning environment one step at a time.